Whole30 Taco Seasoning {Paleo, Keto, Whole30}

 How to Use Keto Taco Seasoning

-It can also be used for fajitas (try it on Sheet Pan Pork Fajitas), to season rice (if you eat it) or cauliflower rice.
-You can also use it as a seasoning for Air Fryer Taquitos, Air Fryer French Fries, Whole30 Potatoes – Skillet Fried Potatoes, or Spicy Sweet Potato Fries.
+You can also use it as a seasoning for Air Fryer Shrimp Tacos, Air Fryer Taquitos, Air Fryer French Fries, Whole30 Potatoes – Skillet Fried Potatoes, or Spicy Sweet Potato Fries.

 And if you’re a soup fan (aren’t we all??), use it to flavor up Instant Pot Tortilla Soup.

-How Long Will Paleo Taco Seasoning Keep?
+How Long Will Homemade Taco Seasoning Last?

 It will stay fresh in an air-tight container (I use a mason jar) for up to six months.
 It will lose some potency after that time but will still be safe to eat.

-How Much Water Do I Add?
+How Much Water Do I Add to Homemade Taco seasoning?

 Pro Tips/Recipe Notes

-- If you don’t have smoked paprika, you can use sweet (or regular) paprika.
+• If you don’t have smoked paprika, you can use sweet (or regular) paprika.
 You won’t get the same smoky flavor, but you’ll still have a delicious mix.

-- If you’re off-round, mix this seasoning with some cooked lentils for these Lentil Nachos.
+• Mix this seasoning with some cooked lentils for these Lentil Nachos.

 WEIGHT WATCHERS POINTS